db6edr/smui-csp-violations/README.md

 # Sample on Svelte Material UI vioating CSP

 This repo is a simpla example on where Svelte Material UI violates Content Security Policy.
-It is meant as an easy way of reproducing the violations described in **TODO: insert link to issue**.
+It is meant as an easy way of reproducing the violations described in https://github.com/hperrin/svelte-material-ui/issues/339

 ## CSP setup